abaleem/graphql-client-github/README.md

-# Homework 1
+# GraphQL Client for GitHub
 ### By Abdullah Aleem
-#### Description: object-oriented design and implementation of a [GraphQL](https://graphql.org/) client for [Github](https://github.com/).
+#### Object-oriented design and implementation of a [GraphQL](https://graphql.org/) client for [Github](https://github.com/) done using pure functional implementation.

 ### Overview

-This is homework number 1 for the CS 474 - class object oriented languages and programming.
-In this homework I have implemented object oriented design of a program that extracts and organizes git repositories and user data from Github.
-Github Uses graphql that a new technology released by Facebook.
-This homework is implemented in scala which provided functionality of both object oriented and functional programming.
-I have tried to implement this homework using as many of these concepts as I could, given this was my first object oriented or functional assignment.
+In this project I have implemented object oriented design of a program that extracts and organizes git repositories and user data from Github.
+Github Uses graphql which is a new technology released by Facebook.
+This project is implemented in scala which provides functionality of both object oriented and functional programming.
+I have tried to implement this homework using as many of these concepts as I could, given this was my first functional assignment.
 I haven't used variables anywhere and used lambda functions where ever I could.

 ### Instructions